r-luna/eternal-scroll/README.md

 # To Do

-* auto insert or wrap content so you dont have to supply an empty DIV of your own within the wrapper
+* Auto insert or wrap content so you dont have to supply an empty DIV of your own within the wrapper
-* detect the overlfow of the wrapper and set it if it is missing
+* Detect the overlfow of the wrapper and set it if it is missing
 * Horizontal Scrolling
+* Recycle DOM elements

 # Setup